 Egg Freezing Program

-The Fertility Center currently performs more than 500 egg freezing procedures each year.
-To date, more than 225 patients have come back and used frozen eggs to create embryos.
-As of January 1, 2015, 72 babies have been born with 22 additional singleton pregnancies on the way.
-These eggs were harvested from women up to 42 years of age, and our success rate is on par with that seen by our IVF patients.
+To date, more than 2,500 freezing cycles have been completed at the Fertility Center, and we currently average more than 500 cycles annually.
+So far, more than 250 patients have come back and used their frozen eggs to create embryos.
+As of July 1, 2015, 80 babies have been born, with 22 additional singleton pregnancies on the way.
+The eggs used for these cycles were harvested from women up to 42 years of age.
+Our pregnancy rates from egg thawing are on par with those seen in traditional in vitro fertilization (IVF) cycles.

 In addition, we have frozen eggs for more than 250 women with cancer.
 At this time, from our center, five babies have been born to people who had cancer as a result of this technology.
 Dr. Noyes is considered one of the leading authorities worldwide in fertility preservation completed for medical indications, and at the Fertility Center, we have the expertise to work with women who are also dealing with complex medical conditions.

 Both the embryo and egg freezing processes start much like traditional in vitro fertilization (IVF).
 Medications are taken to stimulate the ovaries to produce multiple eggs that are then retrieved from the body and transferred to our embryology laboratory.
 For people with cancer, ovarian stimulation protocols are tailored to each patient’s medical needs.

 Below is an overview of the embryo and egg freezing process.

 Prior to starting the treatment cycle, we teach you about the process, including how to administer medications, what happens during office visits, and how your eggs are retrieved and handled in the laboratory.
 Please note that after the initial consultation and prior to an egg freezing treatment cycle, you must attend the Fertility Center’s orientation program.